Frequently Asked Questions

 Should children be present?

 We feel it is important for children to have an opportunity to say goodbye.
 Children of all ages are welcome to be present throughout our visit.
-Children under the age of 5 may be unsure of what is happening and may be unsettled to sense intense emotions from parents so we recommend having a separate(but close) area they can go to after they have had some time with their special friend.
+If you have questions about your specific family circumstance, please let us know so we can help.

 Should my other pets be present?